Benchmarking near-term quantum computers via random circuit sampling

 Note that the identity of the Pauli operators in the noise models (whether it's $X$, $Y$ or $Z$) does not matter due to averaging over random circuits.
-The effective noise rate of each of these noise channels is related to the noise strength $\gamma$ in the Lindblad superoperator by a constant factor, while the constant differs for each noise model (see Appendix~\ref{app:numerical} for details).
-We manually adjust the coefficients $\gamma_i$ such that the effective noise rate for all noise models in Table~\ref{tab:noise_table} are equal to $\lambda=n\gamma$, where $\gamma$ is a parameter we control.
+The effective noise rate of each of these noise channels is related to the noise strength $\gamma$ in the Lindblad superoperator by a constant factor, while the constant differs for each noise model (see Section~\ref{app:numerical} for details).
+We manually adjust the coefficients $\gamma_i$ such that the effective noise rate for all noise models in Table~I of main text are equal to $\lambda=n\gamma$, where $\gamma$ is a parameter we control.
 We simulate 1D rings of $n=20$ qubits, averaging over 100 random circuits consisting of layers of two-qubit Haar-random unitaries and use 400 noise trajectories for each circuit at each depth.
 We fit the uXEB curves from depths 20 to 50.
-Here the fidelity and cross entropy for each circuit is calculated by averaging over the stochastic noise trajectories, which is more efficient than simulating individual measurement samples (see Appendix~\ref{app:numerical} for more details).
+Here the fidelity and cross entropy for each circuit is calculated by averaging over the stochastic noise trajectories, which is more efficient than simulating individual measurement samples (see Section~\ref{app:numerical} for more details).